Rug hooking: Latch hooking

 During the 1930s, latch-hooked wool rugs became popular and written guidelines helped standardise the craft.
 The heyday of latch-hooking with yarn in Britain was just after the Second World War and dominated by several companies based near the textile mills in the north of England.
 Latch hooking was one of the activities available to convalescing soldiers, hospital patients and care home residents.
 Women's Institutes got discounts on bulk-buys and made rugs for sale.
 In the 1970s and 1980s, synthetic yarns and wool/synthetic blends became popular, but rug-making was entering a decline due to the availability of cheap imported rugs and to decreasing leisure time.
 In Britain, the best-known latch-hook company was Readicut (their rug kits were marketed through Shillcraft in North America).
 Patons and Baldwin invented the rotary "Patwin" wool cutter, but Readicut went a stage further and sold their yarn in pre-cut bundles.

 Latch hook tool

 The latch hook tool traces its origin to the invention of the latch needle.
 Invented in 1847, the latch needle was part of a knitting machine that wrapped yarn around the latch and pushed through a canvas before pulling it through and knotting the yarn to the canvas.
 In the 1920s, the tool was created by combining the hand hook with the latch.
 Latch hooks are available in different sizes.
-You can have a regular sized latch hook that's suitable for use with interlock rug canvas and a finer latch hook which can be used for Sudan canvas.
+There is a regular sized latch hook that is suitable for use with interlock rug canvas and a finer latch hook which can be used for Sudan canvas.
 Modern crafters also use rug gauge tools to cut yarn and fabric strips to equal lengths.